Alfred Ely Beach: Death and legacy

+Beach was also a member of the Union League Club of New York, an abolitionist society that supported the policies of Abraham Lincoln.
+Pneumatic tubes are still used today by banks and the CIA for their headquarters, and less than a decade after Beach's death, New York City built its first subway system in 1904, and have him featured in the history of the New York City Subway.

+Beach later was the subject of the 1976 Klaatu single "Sub-Rosa Subway."

-Beach died of pneumonia on January 1, 1896, in New York City at the age of 69.
+He died of pneumonia on January 1, 1896, in New York City at the age of 69.

-He had a son named Frederick Converse Beach, who invented a photolithographic process and ran Scientific American Magazine, and a grandson named Stanley Yale Beach, who worked for Scientific American as well but also became an aviation pioneer, and an early financier of Gustave Whitehead, the contested first maker of a powered controlled flight before the Wright brothers.
+He had a son named Frederick Converse Beach, who invented a photolithographic process and ran Scientific American, and a grandson named Stanley Yale Beach, who worked for the magazine as well but also became an aviation pioneer, and an early financier of Gustave Whitehead, the contested first maker of a powered controlled flight before the Wright brothers.

-Both were Yale graduates, having graduated from the Sheffield Scientific School.
+Both were Yale graduates, having graduated from Yale's Sheffield Scientific School.